Doctor’s Orders

 They exchanged a look of shared understanding and mild trauma.

-Fiona, seated nearby on a soft cushioned bench, leaned in.
-“My prescription involved Mrs Doughty, and something that looked awfully like a butter pat.”
+Fiona, seated nearby, leaned in.
+“My prescription involved Mrs Doughty, and something that looked awfully like a butter pat.
+I still flinch whenever I catch a glimpse of the milkmaid.”

 Arabella shuddered.
 “He said mine was a classic case of social flippancy.
 Suggested my godmother as the administering party.
 She took it very seriously.”